Idylls of the King: Guinevere

 Guinevere has fled to the convent at Almesbury.
 On the night that she and Lancelot had determined to part forever, Mordred, tipped off by Vivien, watched and listened with witnesses to their farewells.
 Guinevere rejects Lancelot's offer of sanctuary in his castle overseas, choosing instead to take anonymous shelter in the convent.
 She is befriended by a little novice.
 But when rumours of war between Arthur and Lancelot and Mordred's usurpation reach the convent, the novice's careless chatter pricks the Queen's conscience.
 She describes to Guinevere the glorious kingdom in her father's day, "before the coming of the sinful Queen."

-The King comes.
-She hears his steps and falls on her face.
+When the King arrives, she hears his steps and falls on her face.
 He stands over her and grieves over her, himself, and his kingdom, reproaches her, and forgives her.
 She watches him leave and repents, hoping they will be reunited in heaven.
 She serves in the abbey, is later chosen Abbess, and dies three years later.